Walking Trails and Bike Paths

 Dogs and Walking Trails

-Dogs should always be on a lead and the person in control of the dog/s should always pick up after them.
+All dogs should be on a lead in a public place and the person in control of the dog should pick up after them.

 Help look after our local environment by always putting your dog's poo in a bin.
 Dog faece left in a public place such as a park or footpath can pollute our stormwater drains which discharge into our local beaches.

 Dog owners who don't immediately dispose of their dog's poo may receive an on-the-spot expiation notice of $55.00.

 So next time you're walking your dog, make sure you take plastic (biodegradable) bags with you and clean up after your dog.